 Forum speakers provide a working window on philanthropy’s dynamism for the university and broader community in two specific tracks: The Future of Philanthropy in Uncertain Times and a luncheon series with Newer Philanthropists.

-Five Years of Lectures: A Snapshot of Philanthropy
+Eight Years of Lectures: A Snapshot of Philanthropy

 The Future of Philanthropy in Uncertain Times – A Bridge Over Troubled Waters?